Buying Guide | Skirting Boards Explained

 If you're ordering Pine, it will look just like an untreated piece of timber.

-There are no benefits when ordering unprimed MDF as it will need to be primed by yourself before painting.
+There are no benefits when ordering unprimed MDF as it will need to be primed and undercoated by yourself before painting.

 Pine must be ordered unprimed if you are planning on staining / varnishing the skirting boards.